g-farrow/boto3_batch_utils/advanced-usage/limits.md

 | SQS - FIFO           | 10                       |

 Each time a new payload is accepted to the client, the count of payloads is checked.
 If the count equals the client's maximum, then the batch will be flushed - i.e. broadcast to the AWS Service.
+A new, empty, batch is then started.

+If any payloads remain unsent in the client once processing is complete, they are flushed when `flush_payloads` is called.
+Therefore it is important that this method is called before the process/invocation ends.

 ##### Maximum Batch Byte Size
 The client also has a maximum overall payload limit.
 Each client may have a different limit: